Rugged finish

 Escudo de Castilla y León

-Coat of arms designed by me, illuminated with lights and shadows, contoured in Sable, with a pointed external shape and with a rough finish.
+Arms devised by me, illuminated with lights and shadows, outlined in Sable, with a semi-circular outer contour and with a rough finish.

 Classification: Personal, Created, Boa and Coat of arms.